 6. The term "territory" shall mean:

-(i) with respect to the Czech Republic: the territory of the Czech Republic where the Czech Republic exercises sovereignty, sovereign rights or jurisdiction in accordance with international law and the laws of the Czech Republic
+(i) with respect to the Czech Republic: the territory of the Czech Republic where the Czech Republic exercises sovereignty, sovereign rights or jurisdiction in accordance with international law and the laws of the Czech Republic;

-(ii) with respect to the State of Israel: the territory of the State of Israel including the territorial sea as well as the continental shelf and the exclusive economic zone, over which the State of Israel exercises sovereignty, sovereign rights or jurisdiction in accordance with international law and the laws of the State of Israel.
+(ii) with respect to the State of Israel: the territory of the State of Israel including the territorial sea as well as the continental shelf and the exclusive economic zone, over which the State of Israel exercises sovereignty, sovereign rights or jurisdiction in accordance with international law and the laws of the State of Israel.”

+Article 3

+Article 2 of the Agreement shall read as follows:

+Each Contracting Party shall accord in its territory to covered investments of the other Contracting Party and investors with respect to their investments fair and equitable treatment and full protection and security in accordance with paragraphs 2 to 6 of this Article.

+A Contracting Party breaches the obligation of fair and equitable treatment referenced in paragraph 1 if a measure or series of measures constitutes:

+denial of justice in criminal, civil or administrative proceedings;

+fundamental breach of due process, including a fundamental breach of transparency, in judicial and administrative proceedings;

+manifest arbitrariness;

+targeted discrimination on manifestly wrongful grounds, such as gender, race or religious belief; or

+abusive treatment of investors, such as coercion, duress and harassment.

+.

+a) When applying the above fair and equitable treatment obligation, the Tribunal may take into account whether a Contracting Party made a specific representation to an investor to induce an investment, and upon which the investor relied in deciding to make or maintain the covered investment.

+b) In determining whether a specific representation was made, it shall be considered, among other factors, whether the representation was made in accordance with the legislation of the Contracting Party.

-Article 2 of the Agreement shall read as follows:4.
-For greater certainty, “full protection and security” refers to the Contracting Party’s obligations relating to physical security of investors and covered investments.
+4. For greater certainty, “full protection and security” refers to the Contracting Party’s obligations relating to physical security of investors and covered investments.

-5..
-For greater certainty, the “full protection and security” standard does not imply, in any case, a better police protection than that accorded to nationals of the Contracting Party where the investment has been made.
+5. For greater certainty, the “full protection and security” standard does not imply, in any case, a better police protection than that accorded to nationals of the Contracting Party where the investment has been made.

-6..
-For greater certainty
+6. For greater certainty, a determination that there has been a breach of another provision of this Agreement, or of a separate international agreement, does not establish that there has been a breach of this Article

 Article 4